MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/cloud-voice-landing-page.md

 # Voice - Phone System and PSTN connectivity solutions

 This article helps you decide which Microsoft voice solution is right for your organization.
-The article also provides a roadmap to content that will enable you to implement your chosen solution.
+This article provides a roadmap to content that will enable you to implement your chosen solution.
 This article describes:

-- **Phone System** -  Microsoft's technology for enabling call control and Private Branch Exchange (PBX) capabilities in the Microsoft 365 cloud with Microsoft Teams.
+- [**Phone System**](#phone-system) -  Microsoft's technology for enabling call control and Private Branch Exchange (PBX) capabilities in the Microsoft 365 cloud with Microsoft Teams.

-- **Public Switched Telephone Network (PSTN)** connectivity options - A choice between using Microsoft as your telephony carrier or connecting your own telephony carrier to Microsoft Teams.
+- [**Public Switched Telephone Network (PSTN) connectivity options**](#public-switched-telephone-network-(pstn)-connectivity options) - A choice between using Microsoft as your telephony carrier or connecting your own telephony carrier to Microsoft Teams by using Direct Routing.
 Combined with Phone System, PSTN connectivity options enable your users to make phone calls all over the world.

-- **Migrating your existing voice solution** - What you need to think about when migrating your existing voice solution to Teams.
+- [**Migrating your existing voice solution**](#migrating-your-existing-voice-solution-to-teams) - What you need to think about when migrating your existing voice solution to Teams.

 > [!Important]
 > This article focuses on voice solutions with Microsoft Teams.
-While solutions with Skype for Business Online are still available (as described in [Microsoft telephony solutions](https://docs.microsoft.com/SkypeForBusiness/hybrid/msft-telephony-solutions), it's important to understand that Skype for Business Online will be retired on July 31, 2021, after which the service will no longer be accessible.
-In addition, PSTN connectivity between your on-premises environment whether through Skype for Business Server or Cloud Connector Edition and Skype for Business Online will no longer be supported.
-This article introduces how you can connect your on-premises telephony network to Teams by using Direct Routing.
+While solutions with Skype for Business Online are still available (as described in [Microsoft telephony solutions](https://docs.microsoft.com/SkypeForBusiness/hybrid/msft-telephony-solutions)), it's important to understand that Skype for Business Online will be retired on July 31, 2021.
+After that date, the Skype for Business Online service will no longer be accessible.
+In addition, PSTN connectivity between your on-premises environment--whether through Skype for Business Server or Cloud Connector Edition--and Skype for Business Online will no longer be supported.
+This article introduces Teams voice solutions and how you can connect your on-premises telephony network, if necessary, to Teams by using Direct Routing.